 FIGURE 1.
 The model for a real capacitor includes inductance and loss that affect its performance.

-These extra and unwanted effects are shown in Figure 1 as the model of a real capacitor.
 The parasitic inductance (called ESL for Equivalent Series Inductance) is represented by LS, leakage by resistor RP, and dissipation by resistor RS.
 (The ‘s’ and ‘p’ stand for series and parallel.)
 This model works well enough to represent capacitors over most frequencies and for all but the most demanding applications.

 Parasitic inductance is quite small, from picohenries to a few nanohenries.
 At DC and low frequencies, LS can be ignored, but as the frequency increases, so does its reactance.
 In fact, at a sufficiently high frequency, LS and C form a series-resonant circuit.
 This is the self-resonant frequency, fO of the capacitor.
 Above fO, the capacitor acts more like a small inductor!
 RS (also called ESR for Equivalent Series Resistance) acts just like a separate resistor, dissipating a little energy as heat when current flows.
 RS can be as high as several tens of ohms, but is generally only important when the capacitor current is high.
 RP provides a leakage path for current across the dielectric and is typically in the megohms.
 You can ignore RP except in very low-power and high-impedance circuits.